-7) The seventh and last heaven, Araboth, is where justice, judgment and righteousness reside.
+7) The last heaven, Araboth, is where justice, judgment and righteousness reside.
 It also contains the treasures of life, of peace and of blessing, the soul of the righteous, and the spirits and souls of those who are to be born in the future.
 It also stores the dew by which the dead are to be raised.

 Jewish tradition (not the Bible) teaches this level seven of heaven also contains the Ophanim, and the Seraphim.
 It also has the living creatures and the ministering angels, and the throne of glory.
 Over them all is enthroned the great King.